Welcome to The Elysian

 If even our best literary minds cannot imagine a better future, how are we supposed to create it?

 That’s why I’ve created The Elysian—a utopian garden where we can study philosophy and debate politics and rethink capitalism and enjoy contemplative leisure and be part of a new enlightenment.
-It’s a place where we can think through a more beautiful future through essays and literature and discourse.
+It’s a place where we can think through a more beautiful future through collaborative essay collections and print pamphlets.

 And I’m just optimistic enough to believe that’s enough of a start to creating one.